hypo69/hypo/docs/gemini/out/en/explainer/src/scenario/_examples/executor.md

 **Relationships:**

 The `executor` module clearly interacts with other modules (`src.utils`, `src.product`, `src.endpoints.PrestaShop`).
-The structure suggests a modular design, where the executor is responsible for orchestrating scenario execution using data from other parts of the application.
+The structure suggests a modular design, where the executor is responsible for orcheStarting scenario execution using data from other parts of the application.
 The mock classes enable unit testing to validate the individual components.